Revival8697/Cheat-Menu-Framework_wiki/LonaRPG-Modding-Guide.md

 ### Page Author's Note

-Apart from some grammar and formatting, this guide is verbatim copied as posted by the guide author.
+Apart from some grammar correction, formatting and a slight change with regards to UMM and the load order, this guide is verbatim copied as posted by the guide author.
 Here's the link to the specific post of F95: [link](https://f95zone.to/posts/14202674)